Lawrence Jenco

-Servite Father Lawrence Martin Jenco (27 November 1934 – 19 July 1996), a native of Joliet, Illinois, United States, was an American Catholic priest famous for being held hostage in Beirut, Lebanon by Islamic radicals.
-He was held captive for 564 days before being released and allowed to return to the U.S. He died in the rectory of St. Domitilla Church in Hillside, Illinois, of cancer, in 1996.
-He is buried in The Queen of Heaven Cemetery in Hillside, Illinois.
+Lawrence Martin Jenco, OSM (27 November 1934 – 19 July 1996), was an American Catholic priest famous for being held hostage in Beirut, Lebanon by Islamic radicals.
+He was held captive for 564 days before being released and allowed to return to the United States.
+He was a member of the Servite Order.

+Early life and education

+Lawrence Jenco was born in Joliet, Illinois on November 27, 1934, in a family of Slovak descent.
+He went to grade school at St. Bernard’s parish in Joliet.
+In high school, he studied at Mount Carmel College in Niagara Falls, Canada (of the Carmelites) and at St. Joseph Seminary in St. Charles, Illinois (of the Servites).
+He entered the novitiate in 1950.
+Afterwards, he studied philosophy at Our Lady of Riverside Seminary in Riverside, California and theology at Collegio Internazionale Sant'Alessio in Rome, Italy.
+In 1959, he was ordained as a priest in Rome.

+In 1981, he began working for the Catholic Relief Services overseas, initially being sent to North Yemen.
+He was reassigned to Bangkok, Thailand in 1983.
+He arrived in Beirut, Lebanon in 1984.

 Kidnapping

 Jenco was taken hostage in Beirut by five armed men on January 8, 1985, while serving as director of Catholic Relief Services there.

 In his book Bound to Forgive, Jenco relives his kidnapping and imprisonment, and offers portraits of the Shiite Muslims who held him captive.
 He also discusses how his faith sustained him.
 He spent much of his time in prayer and meditation, making a rosary out of threads from a sack, and celebrated clandestine Masses whenever he could.
-At times, he was imprisoned with other hostages (see: Terry A. Anderson and Benjamin Weir) who worshipped together as "The Church of the Locked Door".
+At times, he was imprisoned with other hostages (such as Terry A. Anderson and Benjamin Weir) who worshipped together as "The Church of the Locked Door".

 Jenco spent much of his time chained and blindfolded, and was allowed to use the toilet only once a day.
 He suffered serious eye infections and other health problems as a result of his captivity.
 In changing from one hiding place to another, he was bound with tape and placed in stifling hiding places in trucks, lest he be found by soldiers or police inspecting a vehicle.
 He also suffered beatings by the guards.